vengi-voxel/vengi/docs/Dependencies.md

   * libpq
   * enet
   * libuv
-  * gtest
+  * gtest (and gmock)
   * opencl (optional)
   * libuuid

 Some of these dependencies might not be available as packages in your toolchain - most of them are also bundled with the application.
 But local installed headers always have the higher priority.
+Usually you don't have to install anything of these.

 ## Debian